Skip to content

 • Cognitive difficulties

-• Increased susceptibility to certain health problems
+• Increased susceptibility to specific health problems

 Common Canine Genetic Disorders